SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-19-ivermectin-takedowns.md

 <img src="{{ site.baseurl }}/images/2021-11-19-ivermectin-takedowns-EurJnlInflamm.jpg" width="400" height="531" alt="Riaz, et al.: worldwide incidence of 3 species of parasitic worms" title="Riaz, et al.: worldwide incidence of 3 species of parasitic worms" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 But now the best part!

-Scott points out that the studies showing even a trend toward significance come from countries with something in common: Mahmud from Bangladesh, Ravakirti from East India, Lopez-Medina from Colombia, etc. all come from countries with a large amount of intestinal parasitic worms.
+Scott points out that the studies showing even just a _trend_ toward significance come from countries with something in common: Mahmud from Bangladesh, Ravakirti from East India, Lopez-Medina from Colombia, etc. all come from countries with a large amount of intestinal parasitic worms.
 The maps here are from the Riaz paper <sup id="fn6a">[[6]](#fn6)</sup>